preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/functional_infrastructure_model.md

 1. __Good citizens__ executing in good faith that they do exactly what they say within the environment (e.g. disclosure of operations being performed, data being stored etc), and do not perform other operations that would not be reasonably expected by a Platform operator.

-1. __Traceable__ Health via process monitoring internal to the container should support prevailing standards of practice for the applicable software language/framework in use.
+1. __Traceable__ Health via process monitoring internal to the container should support prevailing standards of practice for the applicable software language/framework in use and local architectural policy. _Some_ approach to detailed, cross-product auditing is necessary.
+Consider a conventionalized (if not standardized) approach such as OpenTracing, Audit Trail and Node Auditing (ATNA) etc.

 1. __Logged__ Products MUST log to standard out/error, and MUST NOT be written to the file system.
 PHI/PII MAY be logged but SHOULD be toggle-able by the local administrator via injected configuration flags.